 With the hot weather and sunny days, spending time on the beach is a must.
-Even if your itinerary sticks to the big city, there’s a ton of great beaches near Auckland, including Piha Beach and Bethells Beach on the west coast and Oneroa Beach and Onetangi Beach on beautiful Waiheke Island.
+Even if your itinerary sticks to the big city, there’s a ton of great beaches near Auckland.
+Make your way to Piha Beach & Bethells Beach on the west coast and Oneroa Beach & Onetangi Beach on beautiful Waiheke Island.

-February’s an excellent month for water sports like kayaking, surfing, and boating as well as hitting the hiking trails for some great walks.
+February is an excellent month for water sports, too.
+You’ll enjoy activities on the water like kayaking, surfing, and boating.
+You’ll also love getting to hit the hiking trails for some great walks.

 March is the first official month of autumn in New Zealand.
 Average daytime temperatures throughout the country, however, are still quite pleasant.
 There’s still plenty of opportunities to enjoy the outdoors in March in New Zealand.

 To bask in the last vestiges of the warm weather, head to the far north of North Island to the Bay of Islands or to inland destinations like Rotorua.
 Otherwise, much of the country is open for business in this shoulder season month.

 Wine lovers should drop down to South Island.
 The most popular wine-growing areas are Central Otago, Queenstown, Wanaka or North Canterbury.
 Although it’s the rainiest month of the year in the region, it’s the perfect time to experience wine festivals.
 Check out the Hokitika Wildfoods Festival and North Canterbury Wine & Food Festival.